 If you are self-employed/independent/freelance:

-*See section below on information for publishers
+*See section below on information for partner media outlets

 Note: Both freelance applicants and applicants in salaried employment as journalists will be eligible for grants to cover research and travel expenses.
 If funding is required to support a journalist’s time researching and preparing stories for the media, priority will be given to freelance applicants, unless a salaried journalist can demonstrate that the story or stories they plan to work on would not otherwise be possible.